• Skip to primary navigation

 • Fresh dill, parsley, and scallions.
 Lots of aromatic herbs give freshness to this recipe.

 • Onions.
-I use one onion, finely diced for the mixture and another just sliced, saute for a couple of minutes to cover the bottom of the pot.
+I use one onion, finely diced for the mixture, and another, just sliced, saute for a couple of minutes to cover the bottom of the pot.

 • White rice.
 I usually use Carolina or any rice I have available.